-Data controllers– The person or organisation who, solely or jointly, determines the purpose and means of processing personal data.
+Data controllersEntities (such as an organisation) which determine the purposes and means of the processing of personal data.– The person or organisation who, solely or jointly, determines the purpose and means of processing personal dataInformation which relates to an identified or identifiable natural person..

 Article 5 of the GDPR sets out the 7 key principles of the GDPR: